Home

 Case was first struggle crimes trial of Russian invasionTank commander Vadim Shishimarin entered a guilty pleaRussia denies targeting civilians

-KYIV, Might 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first battle crimes trial arising from Russia's invasion.
+KYIV, Could 23 (Reuters) - A Ukrainian courtroom sentenced a Russian soldier to life in jail on Monday for killing an unarmed civilian within the first struggle crimes trial arising from Russia's invasion.

-Choose Serhiy Agafonov mentioned Shishimarin, carrying out a "criminal order" by a soldier of upper rank, had fired a number of pictures on the sufferer's head from an automatic weapon. learn extra
+Choose Serhiy Agafonov stated Shishimarin, finishing up a "criminal order" by a soldier of higher rank, had fired several photographs at the victim's head from an automated weapon. learn more

 Register now for FREE unlimited access to Reuters.com